zeevo-group-fly-forward-728-x-90

 A major boost for Ukraine’s air force

-The agreement isn’t a final contract just yet, but it sets the stage for detailed negotiations on cost, production timelines, and pilot training.
-Kristersson noted that the first Gripen E/F arrival could be within three years of an official order being made.
+The signing sets the stage for detailed negotiations on cost and production timelines.
+As reported in Reuters, Kristersson noted that the first Gripen E/F arrival could be within three years of a firm order being made.

 “This agreement opens a new chapter in our cooperation,” Zelenskyy said during the joint press conference.
 “The Gripen is a proven, modern, and reliable aircraft that would dramatically strengthen our ability to defend our skies.”